ay8s/CineMoco/README.md

 Followed by some instructions after which you will enter _the number only_ of the port which ends in VCP0.
 "7" + "Enter"

+Your terminal should now appear as if it is having a seisure.
+This is good.

 The easier_instructions.pdf has a nice graphic to walk you through this process.

 #####If you are interested in hacking on the CineMoco: